-It was quite an eye opener for me and could now see more of the magic that lay beyond just the words alone.
-The poetry made sense to me after all these times and having remained dormant all my life.
-It was literally like a thunderbolt that must have awakened a part of my brain since I could not tell you why this time and no other time.
+This experience was quite an eye opener for me and could now see more of the magic that lay beyond just words alone.
+Poetry made sense to me after all these times and having remained dormant most of my life.
+It was literally like a thunderbolt that must have awakened a part of my brain since I could not tell you why this specific time and no other.

 The Pain – by Ferdouse

-Since writing this first one, I have written almost 150!
+Since writing this first one, I had written almost 150 poems!

-How is that possible in the space of a month, I keep telling myself?
+How was that possible in the space of a month, I kept telling myself?
 It was entirely due to my new found discovery of words and conveying them in an image that everyone can relate to.
 I have won a few awards which you can see from my profile on the allpoetry.com website.

 The problem with poetry is that it can be compulsive and addictive, once you get into it, you just can’t seem to stop.
 However, one should not blame poetry for this, it is the individual who has awoken to this enlightenment that many great poets of the past have shown through their words.

-It is not just a play of words, it is an emotion you also attach to these words.
+It is not just a play of words, it is an emotion state as you attach your feelings to words.
 This is why the nature of poetry can be addictive to many but many people sadly miss out on this magnificent beauty that is nestled behind the words.

-Going forwards, I am forever grateful that poetry has entered my life at a such a late stage in my life, I should add.
+Going forwards, I am forever grateful that poetry has entered my life at a such a late stage, I should add.
 But better now than never as some would say.